Andrew-Opp/Andrew-Opp/README.md

 ## 🎯 Objective

 As a **cybersecurity professional** with a **Computer Engineering** background, I specialize in **Penetration Testing, Cloud Security, and Network Security**.
-My goal is to leverage my technical expertise to strengthen cybersecurity defenses, identify vulnerabilities, and protect digital infrastructures from emerging threats through proactive security measures.
+I aim to leverage my technical expertise to strengthen cybersecurity defenses, identify vulnerabilities, and protect digital infrastructures from emerging threats through proactive security measures.

 ## 🛠️ Skills & Expertise